voltavidTony/rpi-stress-test/README.md

     * How many stress tests to perform
     * Default: 1
   * `interval` : optional
-    * The time in seconds inbetween system measurements
+    * The time in seconds inbetween CPU measurements
+    * When 0, measure CPU after completion of each stress test
     * Default 5
   * All non-digit characters (incluing '-' and '.') are stripped, and
   * If the result is empty, then default values are used